 The Floral Park Historic District has played an active role in the community life of Lower Chautauqua.
 For four decades, the eight families hosted a legendary Easter Egg Hunt and Brunch for residents and neighbors.
-Today, the block hosts a Chautauqua neighborhood Fourth of July picnic and a Fall Octoberfest Potluck in the Commons.
+Today, the block regularly hosts a Chautauqua neighborhood Fourth of July picnic, a Fall Octoberfest Potluck and a Holiday Party.

 Site Created by Nicholas John Wharton © 2013